Want to try first? Get the Aleenta experience with a Teaser Pass $49

 • Your body releases a luteinising hormone to trigger the start of ovulation, aka the release of the egg.

-• Estrogen drops briefly at the beginning, and progesterone increases, before both hormones peak as you enter the luteal phase.
+• Oestrogen drops briefly at the beginning, and progesterone increases, before both hormones peak as you enter the luteal phase.

 • Sex drive spikes alongside progesterone.
 In other words, your body is ready for a baby!